What are tithe maps?

 Under the tithe system, all owners and occupiers of land were required to give one-tenth, or a ‘tithe’, of their produce to the Church of England.
 In 1836 the Tithe Commutation Act was passed to reform it, substituting an annual monetary payment based on the value of land.
 Of course, the land first had to be valued so that these payments could be assessed.
 The tithe commissioners oversaw a massive exercise in surveying, valuing and recording landownership in the great majority of places in England and Wales.
 This produced the tithe maps – old maps usually at a scale of 26 inches to the mile and plotting every parcel of land subject to tithes, which in most cases meant the entire parish or township.

 The tithe maps cross-referenced with tithe apportionments: large parchment sheets on which was listed, for every parcel, the name of the landowner; the name of the occupier (the person actually ‘using’ the land); a reference number, also shown on the map; the name of each field; its land use and acreage; and details of the valuation and the payable charges.

 The process of surveying and recording tithe maps continued for over 15 years.
 The earliest tithe maps and apportionments date from 1837, the peak years were 1839–1843, and the last few were finished in the early 1850s.
-There are roughly 11,000 separate sets of tithe maps from England and Wales (note that the exercise did not involve Scotland, where tithes had been reformed in the 1630s.
+There are roughly 11,000 separate sets of tithe maps from England and Wales.
+Note that the exercise did not involve Scotland, where tithes had been reformed in the 1630s.
 Ireland, meanwhile, had a separate system of tithe applotment books.